 Since the inception of the ESOP, we have granted options to purchase our Ordinary Shares to our officers and certain of our directors.
 Such option agreements may contain acceleration provisions upon certain merger, acquisition, or change of control transactions, as defined in the ESOP or in the stated compensation policy, as the case may be.
 We describe our option plans under "Item 6.E.
 Share Ownership - Equity Incentive Plan."
-If the relationship between us and an executive officer or a director is terminated, except for Cause (as defined in the various option plan agreements and the ESOP), options that are vested will generally remain exercisable for three months after such termination.
+If the relationship between us and an executive officer or a director is terminated, except for Cause (as defined in the various option plan agreements and the ESOP), options that are vested will generally remain exercisable for three or nine months after such termination, depending on the plan.